FanXiaole/JavaA/README.md

-# CS109: Introduction to Computer Programming (JavaA) ☕️
+# CS109: Introduction to Java Programming (JavaA) ☕️

 This repository preserves my complete work for **JavaA**, the inaugural programming course of my university career.
 It marks the beginning of my lifelong partnership with code.